aldinh777/potatoheadshot/README.md

 Also, you can cook the dirt

-Cook the poisonous potat and you can get
+Cook the poisonous potato and you can get
 - Hot Potato
 - Extra Hot Potato
 - Extreme Hot Potato